 - a.
 All families and staff members will complete a daily COVID screening questionnaire via text message or email and show the results during drop off.
-Families, children, and staff members must pass the screening (get a "green screen"). - b.
+Children and staff members must pass the screening (get a "green screen") in order to come to PIC each day. - b.
 When children are dropped off, the green screen needs to be shown to the teacher who greets your child, either outside or at the classroom door. - c.
 If you are not able to complete the daily COVID screening questionnaire, please do not enter the building.
 Ring the bell and an administrator will verbally ask the screening questions.